- 7 min read

 Semantic Segmentation

 Semantic segmentation also assigns labels to image regions.
 However, the goal here is not to distinguish individual objects, but to assign labels such as carroad, or passenger to each pixel in the image.
+A semantic segmentation model assigns a class label to every pixel, enabling detailed pixel-level classification for various segmentation tasks.

 Semantic Segmentation vs. Instance Segmentation Illustration